niceyeti/tutornetes/clusters/base_cluster/go_grpc_example/README.md

 4) Debug using this:
     * DB_USER=niceyeti DB_PASSWORD=niceyeti DB_HOST=172.17.0.1 DB_PORT=5432 dlv debug main.go

+### Smoother Workflow

+Due to the fact that the database contains state, although one could deploy a postgres container in the cluster and develop by setting up a tiltfile, its actually somewhat easier for the sake of a mere demo to develop locally using the manual steps above for starters, then using ORY to develop using integration-driven development.
+The complexity is due to:
+1) db state
+2) client and server testing

+In most cases an external db carries with it its own custom requirements and coordination with its dba.

+Test strategy:
+1) factor out as many interfaces as possible to pull them into fast unit tests
+2) integration testing with the db: annotate the integration test file so it can be toggled via build flags.

 ### The Database

 The database is merely for demonstration purposes and playing with gorm,